kubernetes/enhancements/keps/sig-node/5328-node-declared-features/README.md

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-Yes, an increase is possible for pod scheduling operations.
+Yes, an increase is possible for pod scheduling operations for pods relying on a declared feature.
 This potential increase is because kube-scheduler will need to extract feature requirements specified in the Pod Spec and match them against the features declared by the node.
 However, this additional processing overhead is expected to be comparable to that of existing scheduling predicates like taint/toleration or Node Label/Selector matching.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?